dobster/dobster.github.io/_posts/2020-03-14-multiple-http-requests-with-combine.markdown

 This method scales well when you have many requests to coordinate.

-Of course, it's no substitution for sorting out your backend APIs... 😀
+Of course, you could also just sort out your backend APIs... 😀

 [wwdc-2019-advanced-networking]: https://developer.apple.com/videos/play/wwdc2019/713/
 [combine-framework]: https://developer.apple.com/documentation/combine